cvarrei/ScikitNB_Shiny/README.md

 # ScikitNB_Shiny

-The RShiny application is available on: [https://scikitnb-sise.shinyapps.io/Scikit_Naive_Bayes/](https://scikitnb-sise.shinyapps.io/Scikit_Naive_Bayes/).
+The RShiny application is available on: [https://scikitnb-sise.shinyapps.io/Scikit_Naive_Bayes/](https://scikitnb-sise.shinyapps.io/Scikit_Naive_Bayes/).It can be run locally using the R file 'r-shiny.R'.
 The package is available [here](https://github.com/cvarrei/ScikitNB).

 We deployed an application based on the ScikitNB R package we created.
 Our three Naïve Bayes Model are available for the user.